Visit our Libraries - Young, Hillyer & Josten. Request books online - delivery is fast! Learn more

 Researchers are welcome to bring the following into the reading room:

-Please leave food, drinks, coats, umbrellas, bags, pens, and laptop cases in our locker area.
+Coats, umbrellas, bags, pens and laptop cases may be stored in our locker area.
+Food and drink must be left outside the reading room.
 Please check-out with a staff member prior to exiting the reading room for the day.

 Researchers can discuss their research interests with any staff member on duty.
 Feel free discover our collections prior to traveling to the reading room.